jdcalvin/neo4j_starter/README.md

 #README

 A sample template application using Rails and Neo4j.
-Demonstrates simple RESTful features of a typical rails app, with the abilty to CRUD new posts and add comments to the posts.
+Demonstrates simple RESTful features of a typical rails app.
 Documentation here will serve as a guide for setting up Neo4j for future uses.

 ###Dependencies